 Why Do People Ride Bikes?

 There are lots of reasons that people choose to ride bicycles.
-Some opt for a bike for recreational purposes or a matter of preference—lots of people have fun on bikes.
+Some opt for a bike for recreational purposes or, as a matter of preference—lots of people have fun on bikes.
 Some people use bicycles as alternatives to cars or public transport.
 They’re a fun, healthy, and environmentally friendly way to get out around town.
 Most people have every reason to hop on a bike and go exploring.

 Are cities in New York and New Jersey doing their part to keep cyclists safe?